b4u7/SimpleTodo/README.md

 # SimpleTodo
-SimpleTodo is a simple and easy to use application that will help you organize your life.
+SimpleTodo is a showcase application I made for an internet.
+It's built using PHP 7.4, ElasticSearch and Semantic-UI.

 ## Tools
 - PHP 7.4